 Primates are an order of mammals belonging to tropical regions, generally as forest dwellers, surviving in a natural habitat with a different diet and lifestyle. …Read more

-Check-Points recently obtained FDA clearance for its rapid-screening assay for gram-negative drug-resistant bacteria: BD MAX Check-Points CPO.
-BaseClear was asked to develop a reference PCR and sequencing method and to serve as reference lab for PCR and Sequencing of bacterial isolates from the requested clinical trial.
+Check-Points obtained FDA clearance for its rapid-screening assay for gram-negative drug-resistant bacteria: BD MAX Check-Points CPO.
+BaseClear was asked to develop a reference PCR and sequencing method and to serve as reference lab for PCR and sequencing of bacterial isolates from the requested clinical trial.
 In this way, BaseClear contributed to the clinical dataset for FDA submission, which supported Check-Points to obtain FDA clearance.

 The threat of antibiotic-resistant bacteria is a rapidly evolving health issue.
 In order to limit outbreaks of such bacteria, it is important to immediately nip them in the bud.
 This requires a fast and accurate screening method that allows one to distinguish the real resistant bacteria from those that are only less sensitive to antimicrobials but are still treatable and with less risk of spreading further.